flunkout-dvlpr/assignment-directory-api/README.md

 # Dev Notes
 - Installed flask_restful, an extension of flask to quickly build apis with minimal setup
 - Installed pandas to handle and modify data from json file
+- Local development and testing can be acomplished using [Postman](https://www.postman.com/) and the endpoints listed below

 ### Endpoints
 - Get All Employees: GET `/employees` or `/`